awslabs/aws-multi-account-viewer/README.md

 #### CloudFormation Parameters

-Everyone's accounts and regions vary so this example is set to the free tier for DynamoDB, Start slowly and ramp up accounts/regions to see how many RCU's you will need.
+Everyone's accounts and regions vary so this example is set to the free tier for DynamoDB AutoScaling is configured for DynamoDB so it will between the 2 parameters you specifiy.

 - Update all the parameters to match your config/accounts/bucket in MainTemplate.yaml
-- DynamoDB is set to the free tier of 25 RCU/WCU (for large accounts/regions you will probably want this around 200+)
 - Deploy the CloudFormation template in the admin account once you have updated the paramaters
 - Once the CloudFormation has completed copy the details in the outputs:
     - __ApiGateWayEndPoint__